Powerlearnproject/se-day1-assignment-faisanoduor/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

-      Quality Assurance: Responsible for writing code and implementing software solutions
+      a Software Developer: Responsible for writing code and implementing software solutions

+        Quality Assurance Engineer:  Ensures software quality by designing and executing test plans.

      Project Manager: Oversees the planning, execution, and delivery of software projects.